Jeast85/Canadarm/README.md

 ********************************
 ****** USAGE ******
 *******************************
-The Canadarm uses IR for the moving parts and KAS for the effector magnet
+The Canadarm uses IR for the moving parts and KAS for the effector magnet.
+You can create presets in the VAB (recommended).
+To "grab" stuff with the effector you have to enable the magnet.
+It is recommended to map this to an action group in the VAB.
+The arm and the magnet both use electrical power so keep this in mind when using the arm.
+There is a camera mounted in the effector wich you can use via Rasterpropmonitor